cubtera/cubtera.github.io/src/content/docs/start/install.md

 ---
 title: Install Cubtera
-description: A reference page in my new Starlight docs site.
+description: Installation documentation page for Cubtrera
 sidebar:
   # Set a custom label for the link
   label: Install Cubtera